Fabmeister/formally-verified-evoting_backend_group_eins/README.md

 # Formally-Verified-E-Voting-Backend

-Have you ever wanted to vote, but it beeing formally verified?
+Have you ever wanted to vote with formal verification?
 Now you can!

-Backend for a formally verified voting system using Dafny.
+Backend for a formally verified voting system using [Dafny](https://dafny.org/).
-This Repository contains a gRPC-Server which was written using Golang.
+This Repository contains a gRPC-Server which was written using [Golang](https://go.dev/).

-The API is defined using protobufs, which can be found here: <https://github.com/Fabmeister/formally-verified-evoting_protobufs_group_eins/>
+The API is defined using protobufs, which can be found here: [Protobuf Repo](https://github.com/Fabmeister/formally-verified-evoting_protobufs_group_eins)

 ## Requirements
 Dafny, Go, protoc, mariadb